aasmasiddiqui1/CreditCardFraudAnalysis/README.md

 In order to prescribe a way forward, that is, suggest what should be done in order for fraud to get detected early on, you need to understand what a fraudulent transaction looks like.
 And for that you need to start by looking at historical data.

 Sample data set was given that captures the credit card transaction details for a few users.

+# Past studies have suggested that some of the common events that you may need to watch out for include:

+1. A change in frequency of orders placed, for example, a customer who typically places a couple of orders a month, suddenly makes numerous transactions within a short span of time, sometimes within minutes of the previous order.

+2. Orders that are significantly higher than a user’s average transaction.

+3. Bulk orders of the same item with slight variations such as color or size—especially if this is atypical of the user’s transaction history.

+4. A sudden change in delivery preference, for example, a change from home or office delivery address to in-store, warehouse, or PO Box delivery.

+5. A mismatched IP Address, or an IP Address that is not from the general location or area of the billing address.

+# Before you can analyze the data for patterns and anomalies, you need to:

+1. Identify and gather all data points that can be of relevance to your use case.
+For example, the card holder’s details, transaction details, delivery details, location, and network are some of the data points that could be explored.

+2. Clean the data.
+You need to identify and fix issues in the data that can lead to false or incomplete findings, such as missing data values and incorrect data.
+You may also need to standardize data formats in some cases, for example, the date fields.

+3. Finally, when you arrive at the findings, you will create appropriate visualizations that communicate your findings to your audience.
+The graph below samples one such visualization that you would use to capture a trend hidden in the sample data set shared earlier on in the case study.

 In the next section you will be asked to answer the following 5 (five) questions based on this case study: